jrkessl/exampleMicroservice/README.md

  - docker run -p 127.0.0.1:50051:50051/tcp --network microservices --name meuservicoDns 465271007900.dkr.ecr.sa-east-1.amazonaws.com/meuservico

 # Commit: adding declarative kubernetes yaml file to deploy these containers in Kubernetes, instead of Docker Swarm
 Just check files deployMeuservicoMeucliente.yml and deployMeuservicoServidorweb.yml.
 It's all there.

+# Commit (feature added): helm
+Added a simple local helm chart, that deploys these services to the cluster using Helm.
+Usage:  considering the name of the helm release will be `meus`, go to the project's rool folder and do:
+`helm install meus helm/exampleMicroservice/`
+or:
+`helm upgrade --install meus helm/exampleMicroservice/`

+Change values in values.yaml file.
+Or, to set a value in the command line:
+`helm upgrade --install meus2 --set meuservico.tag=1.0 helm/exampleMicroservice/`